cs1302uga/cs1302-minesweeper-alpha/README.md

     this document.

-  * **`void printWin()` and ``void printLoss()``:** These methods should print the win and game over emssages to standard output, respectively, as described earler in this document.
+  * **`void printWin()` and ``void printLoss()``:** These methods should print the win and game over messages to standard output, respectively, as described earlier in this document.

   * **`void play()`:** This method should provide the main game loop by invoking other instance methods, as needed.